tony-azevedo/FlyAnalysis/README.md

 ### Install FlyAnalysis
  - fork and clone the FlyAnalysis and FlySound repositories.
- - Add the directory paths to MATLAB
+ - Add the directory paths to MATLAB path.

 TODO:
  - add an example experiment to the repo for users to play with.